kostr2010/compiler-opts/README.md

 # BasicBlock (`bb.h`, `bb.cpp`)

-structure that holds `Inst`ructions in an intrusive list.
+structure that holds `InstBase`ructions in an intrusive list.
 Also contains vector of successors and predecessors, needed for CFG.
 Instuctions are stored in following order:

 ```
 nullptr